mybb/docs.mybb.com/1.8/faq/using-a-cdn-with-mybb.md

 layout: page
 title: "Using a CDN with MyBB"
 categories: [faq]
+description: "Guide on setting up MyBB to pull static files from the CDN of your choice."
 ---

 MyBB 1.8 brings built-in CDN compatibility to MyBB for the first time.
 This feature allows the loading of static files such as JavaScript, CSS, and images from a CDN of your choice.
 In this tutorial, we will guide you through the basic setup steps.